Written and Created by PaperCraftCentral Susan

 Hi Susan Here is a way I celebrated the 50th Wedding Anniversary of my Mother and Father-in-law, living in Ireland.
 I made a frame from cardboard and …

-Lady in black - Card for someone turning 50
+Lady in black is a card for someone turning 50

 This card is for a special friend turning 50 and on the occasion will enjoy a glass of red wine.
 I used serviette/napkin and decoupaged it onto board. …